adamralph/minver/README.md

 ### Can I use MinVer to version software which is not built using a .NET SDK style project?

 Yes!
-MinVer is also available as a [command line tool](https://www.nuget.org/packages/minver-cli).
+MinVer is also available as a [command-line tool](https://www.nuget.org/packages/minver-cli).
 Run `minver --help` for usage.
 The calculated version is printed to standard output (stdout).

 Sometimes you may want to version both .NET projects and other outputs, such as non-.NET projects, or a container image, in the same build.
-In those scenarios, you should use both the command line tool _and_ the regular MinVer package.
-Before building any .NET projects, your build script should run the command line tool and set the [`MINVERVERSIONOVERRIDE`](#options) environment variable to the calculated version.
+In those scenarios, you should use both the command-line tool _and_ the regular MinVer package.
+Before building any .NET projects, your build script should run the command-line tool and set the [`MINVERVERSIONOVERRIDE`](#options) environment variable to the calculated version.
 The MinVer package will then use that value rather than calculating the version a second time.
-This ensures that the command line tool and the MinVer package produce the same version.
+This ensures that the command-line tool and the MinVer package produce the same version.

-If the components of the version are required outside the context of a .NET project, they can easily be extracted from the version which is returned by the command line tool.
+If the components of the version are required outside the context of a .NET project, they can easily be extracted from the version which is returned by the command-line tool.
 The major, minor, and patch numbers can be separated from the pre-release identifiers by splitting the version by the first instance of `-`.
 The major, minor, and patch numbers and the pre-release identifiers can then be separated by splitting by `.`.

 ### Can I disable MinVer?